rNLKJA/UoM-DS-2019-2024/README.md

 - [x] CI/CD
     > Isaac Sacolick: CI/CD is a best practice for devops and agile development.
 Here's how software development teams automate continuous integration and delivery all the way through the CI/CD pipeline.

-    Continuous integration (CI) is a coding philosophy and set of practices that derive development teams to frequently implement small code changes and check them into a version control repository.
+    Continuous Integration (CI) is a coding philosophy and set of practices that derive development teams to frequently implement small code changes and check them into a version control repository.
 So the team could continuous intergrate and validate changes.
 Continuous integrations establishes an automated way to build, package and test their applications.
 This encourage the programmer commit more frequently which leads to better collaboartion and code code quality.

-    Continouse delivery (CD) picks up where continous intergration ends, and automates application delivery to selected environments, including production, development, and testing environments.
+    Continouse Delivery (CD) picks up where continous intergration ends, and automates application delivery to selected environments, including production, development, and testing environments.
 Continuous delivery is an automated way to push code changes to these environments which allows the developer could continuous update small changes when CI is valid.

 - [x] Scalability, Horizontal & Vertical Scaling